reddy-uda/Grocery-Store-Inventory-Management-System-using-Airflow-and-Pyspark/Readme.md

 `PySpark/powerbi.py`

-These scripts can be triggered through an Airflow DAG or run manually during development.
+These scripts are triggered through an Airflow DAG or run manually during development.
 Each script connects to PostgreSQL using JDBC and loads the required raw tables into Spark DataFrames.

 Inside the PySpark scripts, the following operations take place: